-(iii) Australian Equities A
+(iii) Australian Equities Tax-Exempt

-The Australian Equities A portfolio comprises investments in listed Australian equities, and is invested and managed by external managers.
+The Australian Equities Tax-Exempt portfolio comprises investments in listed Australian equities, and is invested and managed by external managers.
 Discretely managed portfolios have been valued by the custodian appointed to hold the assets using market prices applicable at balance date.
-Investments in pooled listed Australian equities funds have been valued in accordance with the valuations supplied by the managers.

-(iv) International Equities A
+(iv) International Equities Tax-Exempt

-The International Equities A portfolio comprises investments in equities listed on international share markets, and is invested and managed by external managers.
+The International Equities Tax-Exempt portfolio comprises investments in equities listed on international share markets, and is invested and managed by external managers.
 Discretely managed portfolios have been valued by the custodian appointed to hold the assets using market prices applicable at balance date.
 Investments in pooled international vehicles have been valued in accordance with the valuations supplied by the managers.
 Currency conversions have been made at the spot market mid rates applicable at balance date where applicable.

-(v) Short Term and Long Term Fixed Interest
+(v) Fixed Interest

-The Short Term and Long Term Fixed Interest portfolios have exposure to domestic and global debt instruments and are managed by external managers.
+Fixed Interest portfolios have exposure to domestic and global debt instruments and is managed by external managers.
 The custodian appointed to hold the assets has valued the portfolio using market prices applicable at balance date.

-(vi) Diversified Strategies Growth A
+(vi) Diversified Strategies Growth Tax-Exempt